Modern Slavery Statement

 This statement is made pursuant to Section 54, Part 1 of the Modern Slavery Act 2015 to prepare a slavery and human trafficking statement for each financial year of the organisation and to set out the steps taken during the particular financial year to ensure that slavery and human trafficking is not taking place in any part of its own business or in any of its supply chains.

 The University formally recognises two trade union bodies to represent its employees.
-The University and College Union (UCU) covers members of academic staff; while UNISON covers professional service employees.
-The University works with representatives of both trades unions to negotiate and discuss terms and conditions of employment, relevant employment policies and procedures, and working conditions.
+The University and College Union (UCU) covers members of academic staff, while UNISON covers professional service employees.
+The University collaborates with representatives of both trades unions to negotiate and discuss terms and conditions of employment, relevant employment policies and procedures, and working conditions.

 The University’s supply chains broadly fall within the following 'top-level' categories: